jrengif/poc_prefect_poetry_data_pipeline/README.md

 # 🚀 ETL Pipeline Playground — Assessment Edition
 #### Tech stack: Poetry + Prefect + Boto 3 + AWS CLI + S3 + Postgres + Docker VM's + macOS M Series Silicon)
-#### Note: take this project as an onboarding process in your new data engineer role or to surprise a tech interviewer for a job application.
+#### Note: Take this project as an onboarding process in your new data engineer role or to surprise a tech interviewer for a job application.

 > _“Because nothing says ‘hire me’ like a modular, observable, containerised ETL that refuses to break under pressure.”_